xdev-software/micro-migration/README.md

 Unfortunately both these frameworks are designed to support any type of SQL databases but no NoSQL databases like [MicroStream](https://microstream.one/).
 This led to the creation of this library.

-This library delivers an easy concept to keep your MicroStream datastore versioned with migration scripts written in plain java.
+This library delivers an easy concept to keep your MicroStream / EclipseStore datastore versioned with migration scripts written in plain java.
-It's easy to create code, that automatically brings an datastore with an older version to the version, suited to the current code.
+It's easy to create code, that automatically brings a datastore with an older version to the version, suited to the current code.

 ![Migrate datastore to new version](./docs/MigrationSequence_4.png "Migrate datastore to new version")